 See the printable recipe card at the bottom of this post for a complete list of ingredients and measurements.

 - Step 1: Melt 2 tablespoons of butter over medium heat in a large skillet (I used a cast iron skillet).
 Add ½ cup each finely chopped onion and celery plus 2 minced garlic cloves.
-Cook until softened (about 3-5 minutes).
+Cook until softened (3-5 minutes).
 Stir in 2 cups bread cubes, ½ cup chicken broth, and all seasonings, including salt and pepper.
 Cook until the bread is moistened.
 Set aside to cool.
 Note: If bread cubes are quite thick, use a potato masher to make the stuffing easier to work with.

 - Step 2: Preheat your oven to 375°F. Working with one chicken breast at a time, lay it flat on a cutting board and carefully slice it into the side with a sharp knife to create a deep pocket.
 Be careful not to cut all the way through.